markholloway/markholloway.github.io/_posts/2018-12-14-macos-screencapture-terminal.md

 ## How it Works

 Before executing and testing the script I would like to explain what is happening.
-When the script runs it will take a screenshot of the desktop every one second and quit after the sixth screenshot.
-This is set by the value `freq=1` and `maxshots=6`.
+When the script runs it will take a screenshot of the desktop every 30 seconds and quit after 45 screenshots.
+This is set by the value `freq=30` and `maxshots=45`.

 ## Making `screencap.sh` executable

-In order to run the shell script we must change its permission so it is excutable
+In order to run the shell script we must change its permission so it is excutable.

 ```bash
 mbp2017:~ mh$ pwd